tasmota/docs/docs/TFL.md

 This sums up to these steps:

-1. Create a Tensorflow lite model (including collecting data, finding good parameters, final training).
+1. Create a TensorFlow lite model (including collecting data, finding good parameters, final training).
 Use Edgeimpulse to make this easy or create your own training pipeline.

 2. Create a Berry application (loading the model, running inference, interpret the result, acting on the result).
 Use building blocks from this page to get started.

-#### Speech recognition
+### Speech Recognition

 For the specific task of speech recognition a big hurdle lies in the way in the form of "How to create a model"?.
 Although there are numerous ways published on various places, that sound quite similar to each other, this is a very non-trivial task.
 While the same principles apply to all examples that you may find, the implementation differences under the hood are quite substantial.
 The hardest part here is to do the *feature extraction* of the audio data in a compatible(!!!) way for training and inference on the device.
 Usually the raw audio data is processed using mel frequency conversion, FFT and some kind of logarithm.
 You may find words like power spectrum, mel frequency energies and mel frequency cepstral coefficients, which sadly are very implementation specific and not interchangeable.
 So it is utterly important to use the same (= compatible) implementations for the whole pipeline of `Training->Deployment->Usage`.

 For convenience reasons and after extended testing it was decided to be compatible with [Speechpy](https://github.com/astorfi/speechpy) (with small differences).
-Thus it is possible to use
-[Edge Impulse](https://www.edgeimpulse.com) as the training platform for model creation, which uses *Speechpy* too and is a development platform for machine learning on small devices, that shares some similarities to GitHub with regards to costs.
+Thus it is possible to use [Edge Impulse](https://www.edgeimpulse.com) as the training platform for model creation, which uses *Speechpy* too and is a development platform for machine learning on small devices, that shares some similarities to GitHub with regards to costs.
 Everything that we need for Tasmota is free, the enterprise solution they offer for money is not needed.
 Technically it is definitely possible to build a complete offline training pipeline as basically everything on Edgeimpulse is open source and can be recreated by a motivated user for local usage.

 If you use [Edge Impulse](https://www.edgeimpulse.com) for online training, you do not have to create a new firmware image for your Tasmota device.
 Instead of choosing one of the deployment options from Edge Impulse, you only have to download the binary TensorFlow Lite model (usually the `int8 quantized` version) from the `Dashboard`, give it a suitable name and upload it to Tasmotas filesystem in order to use it with Berry afterwards.

 <figcaption>Example -  speech recognition using MFCC:</figcaption>
 ![Feature parameters](_media/ml/download.png){ width="500" }

 ## Usage